-The Brewmaster's Table is pretty much the definitive book on pairing beer and food.
+The Brewmaster's Table: Discovering the Pleasures of Real Beer with Real Food is pretty much the definitive book on pairing beer and food.
 It was written by Garrett Oliver, the brewmaster at Brooklyn Brewery (and one of the all around classiest brewers out there, I don’t think many other brewers ever wear suits).
 The book is aimed more at the general beer nerd audience than it is a homebrew audience, but I think pairing homemade beer with homemade food is plenty of fun.

 Content: The book starts out with a couple chapters on brewing ingredients and the history of beer.
 These chapters are fine and well written, but if you have read a couple homebrew books most of this will be a rehash.

 Almost the entire remained of the book covers different beers and what foods pair best with them.
 Pretty much every major beer style as well as most of the minor ones are covered.
 Each of these chapter covers a group of styles (Belgian Ales for example) starting out with a general overview of the common elements.
 After that each chapter covers the styles individually in more depth.
 The book gives a brief rundown of each style including the history/ingredients/culture behind it, followed by a couple pages on the best foods to pair with it (including most importantly the ideas behind the pairings), then finally a paragraph each on some of the most notable commercial examples of the style (and which foods pair particularly well with them).
 The lists of commercial examples aren't particularly in depth, but I think the idea of the book is to teach you the basics so you can figure out other pairings for yourself.